ArduPilot/apm_planner/README.md

 Install QT
 -----------
 1) Download Qt 5.4.2 or greater (Does not work with Qt4.x)
    - you can verify the version by typing 'qmake -v' and it should report Qt 5.4.2 or greater as the version.
+   - NOTE: Tested with Qt5.9.3 wth success

 2) Double click the package installer